 What it adds up to

 You place the order.
 Cash leaves your account.
 The aircraft enters your delivery pipeline.
-Eighteen months later, or however far out the slot was, the airframe shows up at your hub ready to fly its first rotation.
+Eight months later, or however far out the slot was, the airframe shows up at your hub ready to fly its first rotation.

 Now do that 20 to 100 times across a 10-year campaign.
 The decisions compound:

-- The manufacturers you build relationships with shape every future negotiation
+- The manufacturers you build relationships with shape every future negotiation (Sven Müller doesn’t forget the airlines that burned him)

-- The financing mix you pick shows up in your cash flow and balance sheet
+- The financing mix you pick shows up in your cash flow and balance sheet for years

 - The configurations you choose determine yield and route eligibility